Tokyo-Metro-Gov/covid19/.github/CODE_OF_CONDUCT_EN.md

 ## International

-* We will design this website be intuitive to use and understand.
+* We will design this website to be intuitive for use and easy to understand.
 * We will provide the information in multiple languages.

 ## Be open

-* Open source: We will release most of our source codes and knowledge used to develop this website for free, to encourage other local authorities to utilise them.
+* Open source: We will release most of our source code and knowledge used to develop this website for free, to encourage other local authorities to utilise them.
 * Open data: We will release the data for free in reusable data form, which is available for everyone.

 ## Build with people